Credit Cards Travel Credit Cards

 If the Chase Sapphire Reserve®'s high annual fee or specific benefits don't quite fit your needs, consider the Capital One Venture X Rewards Credit Card as a premium travel card with a lower annual fee or The Platinum Card® from American Express as another premium travel card with more extensive benefits at a higher fee.

-The Capital One Venture X Rewards Credit Card burst onto the premium travel card scene in 2021 and is a compelling alternative to the Chase Sapphire Reserve®.
-It has a lower annual fee of $395 and offers some unique perks:
+The Capital One Venture X Rewards Credit Card is a premium travel card widely regarded as one of the Chase Sapphire Reserve®'s main rivals.
+It has a lower annual fee of $395, and some of its perks may sound a bit familiar:

 • Up to $300 annual travel statement credit for bookings made through Capital One Travel